SacredSkull/iceberg-backup/Readme.md

 | Azure Archive Storage 	|  `$0.002`          	| `$0.022 + ($5.50 per 10,000 files)`                         	| Ingress: `free`, List requests `$0.05 per 10,000`, Write requests `$0.11 per 10,000`, Egress: `$0.087/GB`           	|                                                                                                                                                                                                                                                                	|
 | Azure Cool Storage    	| `$0.01`            	| `$0.01 + ($0.01 per 10,000 files)`                          	| Ingress: `free`, Read requests `$0.05 per 10,000`, Write requests `$0.10 per 10,000`, Egress: `$0.087/GB`           	|                                                                                                                                                                                                                                                                	|

-A worked example comparing these will become available, as well as potentially a calculator showing you which of these is the best choice for you.
-It looks like if you're willing to wait around for AWS to pump out your data, it is the best bet.
-Azure Archive was looking great until the $5 retrieval cost showed up.Presumably, Azure Cool will actually turn out to be the more appropriate of the two.
+A worked example comparing these will become available, as well as potentially a calculator showing which suits you the best.

 ## The Project
 Uh, what project?
 This isn't even close to functional yet!